| A Brief History

 the above mentioned assignment.
 The first meeting to officially form a national

 association was scheduled and planned for October at Memphis, Tennessee.
+Representatives from twenty rural rehabilitation corporations met at the

 Sheridan-Peabody Hotel in Memphis, Tennessee, on October 18-19, 1971.
 After some